mrdaemon/exosphere/docs/source/faq.rst

 ----------------------------------------------------

-The `dnf` and `yum` providers do a best effort to prevent interactive prompts when running the commands they need to refresh catalog and cache, but sometimes, they will still prompt for user input, which Exosphere cannot handle.
+The `dnf` and `yum` providers do a best effort to prevent interactive prompts when running the commands they need to synchronize repositories and cache, but sometimes, they will still prompt for user input, which Exosphere cannot handle.

 To resolve this, you can simply connect to the remote system as the same user you use within Exosphere, and manually run the following commands:

 .. tabs::